AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - HTTP/HTTPS health checks when pointed to ALB only
         - 1 static IP per AZ
         - supports Elastic IP
-        - Supports SNI for multiple certs
+        - Supports SNI for multiple certs for multiple endpoints
+        - vs ALB
+            - ALB expose a fixed DNS
+            - while NLB expose a fixed IP
     - GLB
         - Layer 3 (IP)
         - for managing fleet of 3rd party n/w appliances

-# ASG
+## ASG
 - Free
 - ELB health checks must be specifically enabled
 - Have a scaling cooldown of default 300 seconds